Regeneron boosts Eylea sales forecast

 Revenue of $304 million for the quarter easily beat Wall Street expectations of $257 million, according to Thomson Reuters I/B/E/S.

-The company is not expected to depend solely on Eylea for long as Regeneron has several other promising products in development for a variety of disease categories.
+Regeneron is not expected to depend solely on Eylea for long as the company has several other promising products in development for a variety of disease categories.

 "We have a robust pipeline of about a dozen different things in clinical development at all stages," Schleifer said.
 "The best we hope may be yet to come."

-(Reporting by Bill Berkrot in New York; Editing by Lisa Von Ahn, Jeffrey Benkoe, Sofina Mirza-Reid and Carol Bishopric)
+(Reporting by Bill Berkrot in New York; Editing by Lisa Von Ahn, Jeffrey Benkoe and Sofina Mirza-Reid)